How to Migrate From PHP_CodeSniffer to ECS in 7 Steps

 What is new?

-Last year, I helped Shopsys Coding Standards and LMC PHP Coding Standard to migrate from PHP_CodeSniffer to ECS.
+Last year, I helped Shopsys CS and LMC CS to migrate from PHP_CodeSniffer to ECS.

 There are a few simple A → B changes, but one has to know about them or will get stuck.

-Do you also use PHP_CodeSniffer and give it EasyCodingStandard a try?
+Do you also use PHP_CodeSniffer and give it ECS a try?
 Today we look at how to migrate step by step.

-ECS is a tool build on Symfony components that combines PHP_CodeSniffer and PHP CS Fixer.
+ECS is a PHP CLI tool that combines PHP_CodeSniffer and PHP CS Fixer.
 It's easy to use from scratch:

 composer require symplify/easy-coding-standard --dev